Francesco2035/fcos-pneumonia-detection-naml-25-26/README.md

 ### `scripts/dataset_analysis.py`

-I use this script for a basic analysis of the two datasets used in the project.
+This script is used for a basic analysis of the two datasets used in the project.

 For the Chest-Xray dataset, it reports the number of images in the train, validation and test splits and their class distribution.